There is perhaps no more noble profession than teaching.

 However, since you’re trying to get certified to shape the minds of tomorrow, not trying to obtain food from your favorite restaurant without moving an inch, this is a bit more complicated.
 Though some schools offer degrees that allow you to do much of the coursework online, most jurisdictions are going to want you to have a semester or two of in-classroom student teaching at a brick and mortar school under your belt before granting you a teaching license.
 Though an online coursework component can allow certain flexibility for the busy or the voluntarily couch-bound, the in-classroom component will necessitate going outside… sorry.

-How can I get a teaching degree online?
+How can I get a teaching license online?

 With that being said, options abound when it comes to doing the coursework component online.
 Info about getting a teaching degree online can be found… well, online.
 Here are a few to get your research started.